-Grand Theft Auto Criminal Charge
+Grand Theft Auto Criminal Charge in CA

 In Orange County, there’s a big difference between cases of grand theft auto and those touching on joyriding.
 The differentiating factor is the total time taken by the thief before dispossessing the real owner of the automobile.